agrysense/mvp/manualtests/README.md

 **About**

-This folder contains the definitions of manual tests that were created in Postman, gathered in a Postman collection the exported as a JSON file.
+This folder contains the definitions of manual tests that were created in Postman, gathered in a Postman collection then exported as a JSON file.
 You can import them back to Postman to re-execute them.
 Note that you will have to change the different document keys that are used in the test file, as described in the below.

 **Importing the test file to Postman**